lethal-lisa/LucidOverCalc/overclock-guide/GUIDE.md

 # Guide to Overclocked LSDj by Infu

-## How to Create an Overclocked LSDj ROM

-1. Open up your LSDj ROM in the hexadecimal editor of your choice.

-2. Find sequence of hex vaules "`3E04E007`" and change it to "`3E07E007`" (second value `04` to `07`).

-3. Your LSDj's tempo should be multiplied by four now!
-This works with all LSDj versions from from 2.6.0 (included) all the way up to the latest one available!

-Step by step instructions:
-1. Open up hex editor of your choice
-2. Search hex-value string `3E04E007`
-3. Replace it with `3E07E007`
-4. Save
-Enjoy your overclocked LSDj!

 ## History and the Benefits of Overclocking Nowadays

 Software overclocking of LSDj was first explored by Pain Perdu in 2017 using version 5.3.5. https://web.archive.org/web/20200601005830/https://chiptuneswin.com/blog/pauls-tech-talk-lsdj-5-3-5_4x-part-2-sandpaper-vs-eardrums/